estruyf/blog-content/content/posts/2019-12-18-retrieving-the-image-its-focal-point-of-a-share-point-modern-page.md

 The header image information is available as a field property on the page named **LayoutWebpartsContent**.
 This field contains an HTML string with some JSON parsed string, which provides all properties of how the header needs to render.

-{{< caption "/2019/12/focal-point-2.png" "LayoutWebpartsContent data"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABnSURBVAXB0Q0CMQxEwbd24D4AUQU10H9PgJRc7GVGz9fbt/sDubCTqs3IoNtEBNWbc51ECtQFJNBkBLtBErZpB3NNog3toNtgkCAFGdBKRsD1ejBGiCOF84L3RBKr4awiZGpNft8PfwPLN1QgnoKaAAAAAElFTkSuQmCC" "3068" >}}
+{{< caption-new "/uploads/2019/12/focal-point-2.png" "LayoutWebpartsContent data"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAECAYAAAC3OK7NAAAAAklEQVR4AewaftIAAABnSURBVAXB0Q0CMQxEwbd24D4AUQU10H9PgJRc7GVGz9fbt/sDubCTqs3IoNtEBNWbc51ECtQFJNBkBLtBErZpB3NNog3toNtgkCAFGdBKRsD1ejBGiCOF84L3RBKr4awiZGpNft8PfwPLN1QgnoKaAAAAAElFTkSuQmCC" "3068" >}}

 To get this information, you can use a REST API call and specify to retrieve the **LayoutWebpartsContent** field information.
 You can use the following API call: `/_api/web/lists/GetByTitle('Site Pages')/GetItemById(4)?$select=LayoutWebpartsContent`;

-{{< caption "/2019/12/focal-point-3.png" "Verify the returned JSON data"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAACnSURBVG3BsUoDURRF0X3uvSOJKQRBkAh+Q9D//w7B1iqFmIhFMvPeOzKFnWvp7ePs5/siM/nPNE2sYn8XvB9n2hBVRVVRVVQVVYVtbFPfP0ceNuZ0AklEBH8kkZEsbaDDy6tHbzBf6GPQh7HNsLEBiaf9I5WjkWOBSiaSkLANEq13rkvj8+tMSCAgJATYRhKrVBASq7rZbJkvAgEGCWywzZBJJbe7Hb8m2UmorZhtcwAAAABJRU5ErkJggg==" "2450" >}}
+{{< caption-new "/uploads/2019/12/focal-point-3.png" "Verify the returned JSON data"  "data:image/png;base64,iVBORw0KGgoAAAANSUhEUgAAAAoAAAAHCAYAAAAxrNxjAAAAAklEQVR4AewaftIAAACnSURBVG3BsUoDURRF0X3uvSOJKQRBkAh+Q9D//w7B1iqFmIhFMvPeOzKFnWvp7ePs5/siM/nPNE2sYn8XvB9n2hBVRVVRVVQVVYVtbFPfP0ceNuZ0AklEBH8kkZEsbaDDy6tHbzBf6GPQh7HNsLEBiaf9I5WjkWOBSiaSkLANEq13rkvj8+tMSCAgJATYRhKrVBASq7rZbJkvAgEGCWywzZBJJbe7Hb8m2UmorZhtcwAAAABJRU5ErkJggg==" "2450" >}}

 As mentioned, the data you get back is an HTML encoded string with a JSON control data attribute.
 This data needs some parsing to get the actual values.